 Students who become ill or injured at school will need to be seen in the clinic for care.
 If a student phones or texts a parent/guardian reporting he/she is not feeling well; the parent/guardian should encourage their child to go to the clinic to be evaluated, as the clinic staff needs to directly communicate with the parent/guardian.
 If the student appears too ill/injured to remain in school, the clinic staff will contact parents/guardians to make arrangements for the child to go home.
 If an injury or illness appears life threatening, staff will summon the emergency squad.
 Every effort will be made to notify parents/guardians of this necessity.

-If a student is ill or injured and must be dismissed early, the student will only be released to those listed on the Emergency Medical Authorization Form.
+If a student is ill or injured and must be dismissed early, the student will only be released to those listed as an emergency contact.
 Dismissal procedure of ill or injured students varies by the grade level as follows:

 ELEMENTARY AND MIDDLE SCHOOL STUDENTS

-Elementary and Middle School students may be released only to a parent whose signature is on file in the school office or to a properly-identified person authorized on the Emergency Medical Authorization Form by the parent to act on their behalf.
+Elementary and Middle School students may be released only to a parent or to a properly-identified person authorized as an emergency contact by the parent to act on their behalf.